The history of horse saddles begins when Celtic cavalry served as mercenaries to the ancient Egyptians.

 From the original soft pad, riders developed the leather pad, to which additions could be made with rolls of stitched cloth and rigidly stuffed leather panels.

-The use of leather opened up saddle potential
+The use of leather opened up the horse saddles potential

 And the ability to set wet leather to dry over a frame and tighten produced a saddle far stronger and more hard wearing than cloth pads.